georgep49/knowledgeABM/ms/main_ms.md

 The encounter procedure represents an individual learning via direct encounter with a resource, whereas the other two are forms of social learning.

-At each time-step, agents move to a neighbouring patches (eight-cell neighbbourhood), under the following constraints:
+At each time-step, agents move to a neighbouring patches, under the following constraints:

 1. agents can not move to a patch that is in their memory (the most recently visited memory-length` patches)
 2. movement can be at random, or agents can preferentially move to a neighbouring cell with the type they are most knowledgeable about